HTS Geo systems 77K see Geo systems pdf

-Active methods typically create a time dependent magnetic field (generated by a loop driven by an electric current), with the magnetometer detecting the induced field.
-Measurements can either be in the time (e.g., transient electromagnetics (TEM)) or frequency (e.g., controlled source audio magnetotelluric) domain.
+Active methods typically create a time dependent magnetic field generated by a loop driven with an electric current, with the magnetometer detecting the induced field.
+Measurements can either be in the time (e.g., transient electromagnetics (TEM)) or frequency (e.g., controlled source audio magnetotelluric(CSAMT)) domain.

 Tristan can also supply custom Geophysical measurement systems to meet virtually any need.
 Contact Tristan for further information.